 Nature Trail at Oakwell Hall.
 This two mile route has two loops, so half way round you can stop off at the cafe to refuel… and the pull of the play area gets your little ones to restart!

 Golden Acre and Paul’s Pond is 5.5km… and is suitable for buggies that don’t mind mud!
-Refuel and warm join the scrummy cafe.
+Refuel and warm up in the scrummy cafe.

 Ilkley and Middleton woods is best done April/May to see the glorious bluebells.
 With views over Ilkley and a walk along the river, this has a little bit of everything…